DEFRA/rod-licensing/docker/README.md

 - Then [restart the infrastructure stack](#Infrastructure), rebuild and start the services stack, either in [Production mode](#Production-mode) or [Development mode](#Development-mode)

+Volumes are stored in docker/volumes.
+If you find that the data in any of the containers are corrupted.
+Do a `docker system prune -a` then delete the data in the folders.
+E.g. if dynamodb doesn't allow you perform updates, run the prune command then delete the data folder in docker/volumes/localstack, leaving the README.md.
+Then rebuild and run the project.

 #### Production mode

 Building and running the images in production mode runs a full build of all services using the [rod_licensing/builder](../Dockerfile.build) image